oicr-gsi/10x-cellranger/workflow-10x/README.md

     run_folder                dir         Sequencer run directory
     lanes                     string      Defines the lanes and barcodes for the sequencer run.
-See the documentation for more information flowcell                  string      Name of the flowcell (i.e. sequencer run) read_ends                 int         Number of ends [2]
+See the documentation for more information flowcell                  string      Name of the flowcell
+    run_name                  string      Name of the sequencer run (i.e. sequencer run) read_ends                 int         Number of ends [2]
     bcl2fastq_path            string      The path to the directory containing the bcl2fastq binary sample_sheet_version      int         The version of the sample sheet